 They do an amazing job offering up freshly baked artisan doughnuts that taste as good as they look.
 They are open all day so they make a perfect breakfast or dessert!

 There are a heap of different places where you can taste amazing pizza in New York.

-Our favorites include: Di Fara Pizza (named America’s BEST Pizza Joint by TimeOut.com) where dough is made fresh several times per day.
+Our favorites include Di Fara Pizza (named America’s BEST Pizza Joint by TimeOut.com) where the dough is made fresh several times per day.
 Joe’s, a Greenwich Village institution, the pizza restaurant inside Eataly for a traditional pie and the obvious choice- Grimaldi’s (pictured above).

 Pin for later-

 Have you Visited New York?
 What were your favorite places to go or things to do??
 Let me know in the comments below.